Hawker stalls in Singapore

 If you’ve made through the list without a growling stomach, respect.
 Otherwise, no shame – with so many options available across the island, we’ve got plenty of time to plan our food adventures to the East, West, and everything in between.

 So whether you’re prepping for a journey across the country or a walk around the block, bookmark these hawkers to get started.
+More information on the vouchers will be released at a later date.

 Find out more about redeeming your CDC vouchers.